David-The-Programmer/dotfiles/nvim/README.md

 - [ ] Fix missing syntax highlighting for COMMIT_EDITMSG file when doing git commits
 - [ ] Improving autocompletion configurations to suggest LSP completions first (taking priority over text predictions)
+- [ ] Refactor and modularise LSP configs (so that it is less tightly coupled)
 - [ ] Improving LSP configurations to easily set custom LSP configs for each different language
 - [ ] Add debugging (DAP)
 - [ ] Improving current terminal configs (floatterm plugin configs) to show previous terminal (if any) after killing current terminal